 Zenia Spa offers an assortment of treatments and services including massages, wraps, peels, manicures, pedicures, and facials.

-For more information about the activities that Happy Gringo can help arrange on a free day in Puerto Ayora and the different options available for island hopping and cruises in the Galapagos Islands, contact a member of our team to start planning a trip of a lifetime.
+For more information about the activities that Happy Gringo can help arrange on a free day in Puerto Ayora and the different options available for island hopping, cruises in the Galapagos Islands, or Puerto Ayora Hotels, CONTACT a member of our team to start planning a trip of a lifetime.